matthewgrossman/website/docs/index.md

 ### Experience
 Currently, I'm an infra SWE working on the Developer Environments team at Lyft.
 We work with our sibling infra teams to ensure our product engineers can be as efficient and safe as possible before pushing to production.
-You can read more about our work in our [blog series](https://eng.lyft.com/scaling-productivity-on-microservices-at-lyft-part-3-extending-our-envoy-mesh-with-staging-fdaafafca82f), or watch my presentation from Envoycon 2022 ([recording](https://www.youtube.com/watch?v=p9dYr23MVv0), [slides](https://envoyconna22.sched.com/event/1AO5k))
+You can read more about our work in our [blog series](https://eng.lyft.com/scaling-productivity-on-microservices-at-lyft-part-3-extending-our-envoy-mesh-with-staging-fdaafafca82f), or watch my presentation from _envoycon 2022_ ([recording](https://www.youtube.com/watch?v=p9dYr23MVv0), [slides](https://envoyconna22.sched.com/event/1AO5k))

 Previously, I was a product SWE working on the [Express Drive](https://www.lyft.com/expressdrive) team at Lyft.
 I've also had internships at Facebook (iOS), Google (Unified Notifications), and Etsy (Promoted Listings).